verekia/js-stack-from-scratch/README.md

 If you want to add your translation, please read the [translation recommendations](/how-to-translate.md) to get started!

 ## Credits

-## Changelog

-2016-11-01: Major reorganization of the code.
-Less chapters.
-Mocha is now compiled on the fly by Babel instead of relying on the `lib` build.
-Replaced `dist/index.html` by a minimal Express server.

 Created by [@verekia](https://twitter.com/verekia) – [verekia.com](http://verekia.com/).